nuuuwan/news_lk3_data/README.md

 The water supply is being temporarily suspended to carry out essential maintenance work at the Ambatale Water Treatment Plant, the NWSDB said.

-In light of this, the NWSDB has urged the public to make prior arrangements and store an adequate supply of water to avoid inconvenience during the period of the suspension.
+In light of this, the NWSDB urges the public to make prior arrangements and store an adequate supply of water to avoid inconvenience during the period of the suspension.

 ◼️